Project-nab/discovery-service/README.md

 * spring.security.user.name: username will be used when query configuration
 * spring.security.user.password: password will be used when query configuration

-Now, we will build and start configuration service and try to query discovery-service's config to see the result:
+Now, we will build and start configuration service and try to test query discovery-service's config to see the result:

 ```bash
 curl http://baonc:password@localhost:8001/discovery-config/development/master